rvojtus/UMLift/README.md

 consequently generate Java source code & artifacts from those models.<br>
 For more information about the installation, setup & usage: [Maven Mojo](UMLift-maven-plugin/README.md)

+## Examples

+We can find prepared examples of UMLet diagrams, in the `examples/UMLetExamples` directory.

+Examples of the EMF models can be found in the `examples/EMF` directory.
+These models were created from the aforementioned UMLet diagrams.

 ## Documentation

 Here's a list of all available README files: